Salt Lake City: Cityscape

-After a period of stagnation in the era of urban sprawl, and with the construction of TRAX in the late 1990s and the City Creek Center in the early 2010s, downtown Salt Lake City is experiencing a period of revival.
-Empty lots and older structures are in the process of being redeveloped into apartment and office towers and the city has begun to close Main Street to automobile traffic on summer weekends to encourage pedestrian activity and business.
-More than 5,000 new residential units are planned or under construction for the downtown area as of April 2021 and many new breweries and restaurants have opened in the last decade.
-Regent Street, which in the early 20th century was the city's red-light district, has recently been redeveloped with the notable additions of the 2,468-seat Eccles Theater and 111 Main, an adjacent 24-story office building.
+After a period of stagnation in the era of urban sprawl, and with the construction of TRAX in the late 1990s and the City Creek Center in the early 2010s, downtown is experiencing a period of revival.
+Empty lots and older structures are in the process of being redeveloped into apartment and office towers, and the city has begun to close Main Street to automobile traffic on summer weekends to encourage pedestrian activity and business.
+More than 5,000 new residential units are planned or under construction for the downtown area as of 2021, and many new breweries and restaurants opened in the 2010s.
+Regent Street, which in the early 20th century was the red-light district, has recently been redeveloped with the notable additions of the 2,468-seat Eccles Theater and 111 Main, an adjacent 24-story office building.

-A distinctive feature of Salt Lake City's cityscape is its very large block sizes, which are 660 feet square and separated by streets 132 feet wide, making them the largest in the United States.
+A distinctive feature of the cityscape is the very large block sizes, which are 660 feet square and separated by streets 132 feet wide, making them the largest in the United States.
 This and the resulting development patterns gives the city and its buildings a unique sense of scale but also a distinct challenge to urban walkability, with many streets boasting six lanes for automobile traffic.
-On the other hand, the extra-wide streets have made the addition of dedicated transit lanes and light rail more feasible and many streets are now being redesigned with features such as protected bike lanes, linear parks, and even spaces for urban development within the medians.
+On the other hand, the extra-wide streets have made the addition of dedicated transit lanes and light rail more feasible, and many streets are being redesigned with features such as protected bike lanes, linear parks, and even spaces for urban development within the medians.
 The city also encourages new projects to incorporate mid-block walkways and other scale-mitigation strategies into planning to promote pedestrian engagement.

 Neighborhoods

 Salt Lake City has many distinct neighborhoods.
 There is a general east–west socioeconomic divide.
-The eastern neighborhoods of the city, such as the Avenues, 9th & 9th, Yalecrest, Federal Heights, and Sugar House tend to be more affluent.
-These districts are popular with professionals, families, and students due to their proximity to Downtown, the University of Utah, commercial precincts, and the Wasatch foothills.
-The western neighborhoods of the city, such as Poplar Grove, Rose Park, and Glendale tend to be more working-class and ethnically diverse and are popular with immigrants and young people.
+The eastern neighborhoods, such as the Avenues, 9th & 9th, Yalecrest, Federal Heights, and Sugar House tend to be more affluent.
+These districts are popular with professionals, families, and students due to their proximity to downtown, the University of Utah, commercial precincts, and the Wasatch foothills.
+The western neighborhoods, such as Poplar Grove, Rose Park, and Glendale, tend to be more working-class and ethnically diverse and are popular with immigrants and young people.
 This divide is a result of the railroad being built in the western half as well as panoramic views from inclined ground in the eastern portion.
 Housing is more economically diverse on the west side, which results in demographic differences.
-Interstate 15 was also built in a north–south line, further dividing east and west sides of the city.
+Interstate 15 was built in a north–south line, further dividing east and west sides of the city.